This Phase II trial evaluates the safety and immunogenicity of two doses of the Folate

 compliance with study requirement or interfere with the understanding and giving of

 7. Prior active secondary malignancy < 5 years prior to consent (except non-melanomatous

 skin cancer or carcinoma in situ of the uterine cervix) or currently receiving other

 specific treatment for this cancer (including monoclonal antibody or pathway

-- Planned treatment with other experimental drugs or any other anti-cancer therapy;
+9. Planned treatment with other experimental drugs or any other non-hormonal anti-cancer

-- Immunocompromised patients including patients with known HIV infection;
+10. Immunocompromised patients, including patients with known HIV infection;

 11. Symptomatic thyroid disease, unless negative for thyroid antibodies (TSH receptor,